Lesekater/development-bluefin-image/README.md

 ```
 </details>

-### Step 2b: Choosing Your Base Image
+### Step 2b: Understanding the Multi-Variant Build System

-To choose a base image, simply modify the line in the container file starting with `FROM`.
-This will be the image your image derives from, and is your starting point for modifications.
+This template uses a single Containerfile with build arguments to create three image variants automatically:

+1. **Bluefin variant** (with NVIDIA): Built with `BASE_IMAGE=ghcr.io/ublue-os/bluefin-dx-nvidia:stable`
+2. **Bluefin Laptop variant**: Built with `BASE_IMAGE=ghcr.io/ublue-os/bluefin-dx:stable`
+3. **Bazzite variant**: Built with `BASE_IMAGE=ghcr.io/ublue-os/bazzite:latest`

+All variants will be built simultaneously and published as separate images:
+- `ghcr.io/<username>/<repo-name>` (main image - same as bluefin variant)
+- `ghcr.io/<username>/<repo-name>-bluefin` (NVIDIA workstation variant)
+- `ghcr.io/<username>/<repo-name>-bluefin-laptop`
+- `ghcr.io/<username>/<repo-name>-bazzite`

-For a base image, you can choose any of the Universal Blue images or start from a Fedora Atomic system.
+To modify the base images or add additional variants, edit the matrix configuration in `.github/workflows/build.yml`.
+The Containerfile uses the `BASE_IMAGE` build argument to determine which base image to use.
+You can also choose any of the Universal Blue images or start from a Fedora Atomic system.
 Below this paragraph is a dropdown with a non-exhaustive list of potential base images.

 <details>
     <summary>Base Images</summary>